vszanetti/quartz/content/youdontneedit.md

 <p style="text-align:justify;">Now, this is where people seem to get confused — and no shame on that — quality and "latest tech" aren't the same thing. <b>There is virtually no need to buy new stuff every year</b>.
 Tech companies, mostly, will have you believe that last year's model is outdated junk but it's not.</p>

-<blockquote>Remember when Apple compared Series 10's screen size to Series 6's?</blockquote>
+<blockquote>Remember when Apple announced an 8gb M3 laptop?</blockquote>

 <p style="text-align:justify;">Now, where I mean to get to is that going for the "budget option" is not a good deal because regretting it later on is not very <i>budgettin'</i> of a choice.
 It's about balance.
 Again, <i>no one</i> needs a $1,500 phone to scroll through memes on social media.
-The sweet spot is finding the tech that is will enough to last and actually being used for its intended purposed.
+The sweet spot is finding the tech that is good enough to last and actually being used for its intended purposed.
 That's why I, in particular, always aim for mid-range. </p>

 <p style="text-align:justify;">The broader issue is that consumerism has shifted from "buy what you <b>need</b>" to "buy whatever <b>makes you feel superior</b>".
-This is why people line up for the brand new iPhone like it's the cure for boredom or as if this will finally cure their FOMO.</p>
+This is why people line up for the brand new iPhone like it's the cure for boredom when it's just FOMO.</p>

 <p style="text-align:justify;">Sometimes I think of how much what I buy is genuinely for me, and how much of it is just to keep up with others.
 Was it a subconscious flex or am I part of a secret Apple cult, so secret not even I knew I had any part in it?</p>